Alexandra is a long-time writer with a strong technology background and a genuine interest in bitcoin and blockchain technology.

 - The first step is to make sure your wireless adapter has the latest drivers.
-You can find in in the Windows Device Manager under Network Adapters.
+You can find it in the Windows Device Manager under Network Adapters.

-- The second step, you need to make sure the hosted network can run.
+- In the second step, you need to make sure the hosted network can run.
 To do that, press the Windows Start button, open "Run" and type cmd to open a Command Prompt window (you'll need administrator rights).
-In the window type : netsh wlan set hostednetwork mode=allow
+In the window type: netsh wlan set hostednetwork mode=allow

 - If the previous step didn't work either, there's a Microsoft hotfix available for a common problem that can occur on computers running under Windows 7 and Server 2008 R2.
 You can download it from here.